disconomy-bot/docs/docs/getting-started/making-money.md

 ### Applying For A Job

 The steady way to make money, is of course, a job.
-You can apply for a job by using the `e!job apply {position} {business}` command, like is shown below.
-Please note, in this example, I am applying for laborer, the most basic job, but all the jobs are: `laborer, staffmanager, supplymanager, financier`.
-Also, I apply for a job at the company standard oil, but you can apply for a job at any company a user has made.
+You can apply for a job by using the `e!job apply {position} {business}` command.
+All the job positions are: `laborer, staffmanager, supplymanager, financier`.
+You may apply for a job at any company a user has made.
 Also, remember the business you apply to has to accept your application, so wait to run the `e!work` command until you know you have been accepted.
 To check your job, run the `e!job` command.
 ![Jobs Available Example Image](https://cdn.discordapp.com/attachments/815628413733306409/977666451995512872/unknown.png)

 ## Section 2: Investments